svioletg/viMusBot/README.md

 1. Start by going to your [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard).
 Once you're logged in and at this page, you should see a blue "**Create app**" button, which you should click.
 2. Fill in the Name and Description fields with whatever you want; the "Website" field can be left blank.
 The Redirect URI field is required, although it will not actually be used by the bot, so you can just enter `localhost`.
-3. Under "Which API/SDKs are you planning to use?", select "Web API".
-Click the checkbox below to agree to Spotify's terms, then hit "Save".
+3. Under "Which API/SDKs are you planning to use?", select "Web API", then hit "Save".
 ![Spotify app setup page](https://i.imgur.com/hoPjBKE.png)
 4. You should now be sent to your app's dashboard with some graphs displayed.
 On the right side of the screen, click "Settings".
 5. Click "View client secret" to reveal the string.